Milk

 Milk Substitutes for Non-disability Reasons

-CACFP facilities may choose to offer one or more allowable fluid milk substitutes for participants without a disability.
-The two allowable types of milk substitutes include 1) lactose-free/reduced milk; and 2) fluid milk substitutes (plant-based beverages) that meet the USDA’s nutrition standards for fluid milk substitutes, such as certain brands of soy milk.
+CACFP facilities may choose to offer one or more allowable fluid milk substitutes (nondairy beverages) for participants who do not consume regular cow’s milk due to non-disability reasons.
+Fluid milk substitutes are plant-based beverages like fortified soy milk and must meet the USDA’s nutrition standards for fluid milk substitutes (7 CFR 226.20(g)(3)).
 Fluid milk substitutes require a written request that identifies the reason for the milk substitute.
 For children, the written request must be from the parent/guardian or a state licensed healthcare professional or registered dietitian.
-For adult participants, the written request must be from the parent/guardian, the adult participant or their guardian/caregiver, or a state licensed healthcare professional or registered dietitian.
+For adult participants, the written request must be from the adult participant or their guardian/caregiver, or a state licensed healthcare professional or registered dietitian.

 - Allowable Fluid Milk Substitutes for Non-Disability Reasons for Adult Participants in the CACFP (CSDE)